CrazyDream1/devops/README.md

 ## 1. Python web app

 It is app that shows current moskow time.
 I used cherrypy framework.
+It saves log in /visits.

 ## 2. Containerization